 The Risk Management Function is in charge of monitoring the risk management system and the general risk profile of the Company.
 It provides independent oversight of the Operations' adherence to the Risk Management Policy.
 It reports directly to the Board providing detailed reporting on risk exposures and advice on risk management matters.

-The Risk Management Function will engage at least quarterly with Operational personnel to review risk developments, and independently review outputs, checklists and minutes from the Risk Management Committee.
-These reviews will be documented and presented to the Board member designated as the Responsible Person with responsibility for Risk Management.
+The Risk Management Function will engage at least quarterly with Operational personnel to review risk developments, and independently review outputs, checklists and minutes from the member designated as the Responsible Person with responsibility for Risk Management.